 Below we will study convolutions.
-One example of a convolution is the following integral ("convolution of Dirac delta function with a function f1()).
-It may look sophisticated, but the net result is that it is equivalent to evaluating f1[x] at t:
+One example of a convolution is the following integral ("convolution of Dirac delta function with a function f(x)).
+It may look sophisticated, but the net result is that it is equivalent to evaluating f(x) at t:

-'''

-Integrate[f1[t - x] DiracDelta[x], {x, -Infinity, Infinity}]
+''' Integrate[f1[t-x] DiracDelta[x], {x, -Infinity, Infinity}]

-'''

-f1(t)
+f1(t) '''